sticilface/Melvanimate/README.md

 # Melvanimate
 An all-in-one WS2812 solution for the ESP8266!
-This is a complete rework of my previous lib [WS2812-WiFi](https://github.com/sticilface/ESP8266-wifi), it now uses C++ style coding and very flexible effect methods.
+This is a complete rework of my previous lib [WS2812-WiFi](https://github.com/sticilface/ESP8266-wifi), it now uses C++ style coding and very flexible effect methods, using abstract handler classes and polymorphism!
+WiFi and OTA is notlonger manager in example, you now have to do it yourself, or use my [ESPManager](https://github.com/sticilface/ESPmanager).
+This lib is a lot more stable than WS2812-Wifi and has a lot more heap.
+Mainly as the ESP8266 only sends the required data in json, not the whole web page!

 ## Features
 + Full control via JqueryMobile interface.
 Fast, responsive and efficient (only shows relevant options)
 + Basic control via MQTT (can be disabled, saves RAM).
 + Custom MQTT manager that buffers MQTT msg sending so they are not all send in one loop.
 Big improvement to GUI and lights.
 + Significant memory improvements!
-Heap sits at XXX leaving lots for individual effects to run.
+Example heap sits at 35416 leaving lots for individual effects to run.
 + Property manager handles effect variables reliably, easily and transparently.
 + Full intelligent preset management, saving, creating, removing, loading.
 All automatic you just add a variable to an effect.
 + Palette creation to set available colours for effect.